Safin9/Tutor-Group/README.md

 * can not sign up unless the admin can sign him up in another special application(TutorAdmin).
 * use's their email & password where they given to him by Tutor Admin and signed him to the system.
 * not able to explore students unless he got a message from him before.
-* the ability of exploring other teachers without connecting with them.
+* the ability of exploring other teachers without connecting to them.

 ### Students: